Does UnitedHealthcare Cover GLP-1 Medications?

 Find a GLP-1 Clinic That Takes Your Insurance

-Disclaimer: Insurance coverage information is based on publicly available formulary data and may not reflect your specific plan.
+Disclaimer: Insurance coverage information is based on publicly available data and may not reflect your specific plan.
 Coverage, cost, and requirements can change.
-Always verify with your insurer directly before making treatment decisions.
+Always check with your insurer directly before making treatment decisions.